Aashif786/mpin_checker/README.md

 ## Testing

 There is a tester.py inside ./tests that runs automatically and tests 20 test cases.
-*Ignore the terminal output when testing.
+It uses the main function for running tests and logs the outputs *Ignore the terminal output when testing.
 You can verify the test results using the latest logs inside .tests/logs.xlsx*